eyaler/ztml/README.md

 On-chain media storage may require efficient inline text compression for HTML / JS.
 Here is a custom pipeline to generate stand-alone HTML or JS files, embedding competitively compressed self-extracting text, and having file sizes of 25% - 40% the original.
-These file sizes include the decoder code which is around 1.5 kB (including auxiliary indices and tables).
+These file sizes include the decoder code which is 1.5 - 2 kB (including auxiliary indices and tables).
 The approach makes sense and is optimized for small texts, but performs quite well also on large texts.

 |                                                | File format   | [War and Peace (en)](https://gutenberg.org/files/2600/2600-0.txt) | [Micromegas (en)](https://gutenberg.org/files/30123/30123-8.txt) |